JoeMay-Dev/memory/README.md

 # memory

-Simple memory card game using HTML, CSS, and JavaScript
+Re-imagining of code-sketch's memory card game using HTML, CSS, and JavaScript